stevenc-stb/spdx-3-model/model/Hardware/Classes/ResolutionAction.md

 ## Description

 Products out of specification require a resolution action.
 This is the action of resolution.

 Relationship:

-For Each `ResolutionAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'resolution’ on the from and an `OutOfSpecAction` class or subclass on the to.
+For each `ResolutionAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'resolution’ on the from and an `OutOfSpecAction` class or subclass on the to.

 ## Metadata